Search logs and spans

 Check the distribution of a field from the table

-When you want to understand how values are distributed for a specific field, open the context menu for a field value in the table and select the option to group by that field.
+When you want to understand how values are distributed for a specific field, open the context menu for a field value in the table and select Add as Grouping.

-Explore opens the Info Panel and shows a distribution chart for the selected field.
+Explore opens a chart drilldown panel grouped by the selected field.
 Use this view to spot the most common values and pivot your investigation to a specific subset.

 Examples